Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Experimental Results

-where $\hat{\bm \Theta}=\mathcal{L}\hat{\bm w}$ and $\bm \Theta^{\star} = \mathcal{L} \bm w^\star$ denote the estimated and true precision matrices, respectively.
 The true positive number is denoted as \textsf{tp}, i.e., the case that there is an actual edge and the algorithm detects it, the false positive is denoted as \textsf{fp}, i.e., the case that there is no actual edge but algorithm detects one, and the false negative is denoted as \textsf{fn}, i.e., the case that the algorithm failed to detect an actual edge.
 The F-score takes values in $[0, 1]$, where $1$ indicates perfect structure recovery.
+For our method, we test two nonconvex penalties, MCP and SCAD, defined respectively by